 Ethics in property management

 #3 She doesn’t annually raise prices on her tenants.
-She goes a few years without raising price until we remind her that it’s been too long and the tenant is likely to be okay with the increase.
+She goes a few years without raising price until we remind her that it’s been too long and the tenant is likely to expect an increase.
 Since she updates regularly, maybe her tenants think that it would be rude to leave after she just updated the kitchen.
 I don’t know why, but it works.

 #4 She reads her inspection reports and has follow-up questions.
 We furnish our owners with detailed reports regularly.
 We are under the impression that the majority don’t give them much review, as they don’t ask questions about the findings, they don’t often schedule recommended repairs from them.
 They don’t typically move forward with suggested updates to keep the home marketable.

 #5 She doesn’t use the tenant’s rent payment as the only source of income to make the current mortgage payment or pay for repairs.
-She maintains an account buffer of a few thousand dollars for expenses for each home.
-She doesn’t utilize rent as income, she lets the funds build up in the account for the necessaries.
-When you aren’t spending any/all profit, you may find that you build a nice little nest egg.
-It’s a great safety net.
+She maintains appropriate funds for expenses at each home owned.
+She doesn’t spend leftover rent as income, she lets her money build up for necessities.

 Don’t “band-aid” when surgery is recommended

 She’s basically a rockstar owner on all fronts.
 She’s easy to deal with and doesn’t complicate matters for the tenant unnecessarily.
-Having something in the home that is unusable. is already inconvenient and maybe bigtime depending on the system.
-So compounding that with delays or “band-aiding” something that is obviously (or visibly) in need of replacement tells your tenant things that will make their decision to go or stay at the end of the lease very easy.
+Having something in the home that is unusable is already inconvenient and maybe big-time depending on the system.
+So compounding that with delays or “band-aiding” something that is obviously (or visibly) in need of replacement tells your tenant things that will make their decision to go or stay at the end of the lease very simple.

 How an owner responds to tenant requests makes a statement: